alncat/opusTomo/README.md

 both are in the output directory

-During training, opus-DSD will output temporary volumes called ```tmp*.mrc``` (or the prefix you specified), you can check the intermediate results by viewing them in Chimera.
-By default, opus-DSD reads subotomograms from disk as needed during training.
+During training, opus-TOMO will output temporary volumes called ```tmp*.mrc``` (or the prefix you specified), you can check the intermediate results by viewing them in Chimera.
+By default, opus-TOMO reads subotomograms from disk as needed during training.

 # analyze result <a name="analysis"></a>
 You can use the analysis scripts in ```dsdsh``` to visualize the learned latent space!
 The analysis procedure is detailed as following.